top of page

 On World Meningitis Day, club leaders will come together for a special event focused on recognising symptoms, playing educational games and taking part in “meningitis challenges” designed to reinforce key messages.
 These activities not only build knowledge but also foster community engagement among students.

-CoMO members making an impact across Asia Pacific
+CoMO members spreading awareness in Asia Pacific

 CoMO members taking action in Europe